Anesthesia vs Dental Sedation

 Many people are afraid of the dentist because they worry about feeling pain.
 Dentists use local anesthetics to numb the area where they will be working so you don’t feel discomfort.
 This type of numbing is considered mild sedation.

-The dentist will give you a shot of anesthetic in your mouth, blocking the nerves from sending pain signals to your brain.
+The dentist will give you a shot of anesthetic in your mouth to block the nerves from sending pain signals to your brain.
 For added comfort, they might first apply a numbing gel to the area before giving the shot.

 Local anesthetics are used for common procedures like fillings.
 The numb feeling usually lasts a few hours and wears off slowly after you leave the office.
 You can go back to your normal activities after, but be careful not to bite your lip or cheek while you’re still numb.